Pierre Jean Villa, Saint Joseph

 In 2009, after a lot of thought, he handed in his keys and started his own Domaine Pierre Jean Villa from scratch.
 He began with parcels in St Joseph, Condrieu, and Côte-Rôtie, plus he had a parcel in Seyssuel for his Esprit d’Antan.
 He made vintage 2009 at his buddy Jean-Michel Gerin’s domain in Ampuis and moved into a refurbished fruit processing building in Chavenay the following year.

-Stylistically, Pierre-Jean’s wines are clean, pure, deep, mineral and elegant.
-They emphasize depth of fruit with oak playing only a supporting role.
+Stylistically, Pierre Jean’s wines are clean, pure, deep, mineral and elegant.

 Thanks to Jeff Bramwell for the first and third photos.

 |VdP "Gamine"||Syrah||This comes from vines on the plateau and from young Saint Joseph vines.
 At the moment the surface total is just over an acre, but it will go progressively to two and a half acres or so as the domain's new plantations begin to bear fruit.
 The wine is raised half in barrel and half in tank.|